 What are your ongoing needs after the site is launched?

 An often overlooked part of website planning is what happens after the site is launched.
-When you consider how you will manage the ongoing upkeep of your website, consider two aspects: (1) content creation, content management, marketing and (2) Software updates, backups and version control.
+When you consider how you will manage the ongoing upkeep of your website, consider two aspects: (1) content creation, content management, and marketing, and (2) Software updates, backups, and version control.

 It may be beneficial to have a managed services agreement with your website developer to cover some of this.
 For example, if you crash the site by uploading a large image or delete all your content, you have an expert resource to fix the issue or revert back to a prior version of the site.
 You may also need occasional small design or functional updates to the site that are not related to content accessible within the CMS.

-When it comes to general site content updates, you may have the capacity to make updates in house, or you may need to tap into a creative services team.
+When it comes to general site content updates, you may have the capacity to make updates in-house, or you may need to tap into a creative services team.
 Having a plan in place in advance can be helpful, and managed services agreement can help make budgeting easier too.
-With most modern content management systems like Craft CMS or Wordpress, many updates can be managed by a non-technical person, but you’ll need to evaluate your in house skills and capacity for copywriting and design.
-If you don’t want to have ongoing creative services fees, and you’d prefer to pay by the project, even a managed hosting service with a version control buildout can make all changes to the website easier to implement.
+With most modern content management systems like Craft CMS, Ghost, or WordPress, many updates can be managed by a non-technical person, but you’ll need to evaluate your in-house skills and capacity for copywriting and design.
+If you don’t want ongoing creative services fees and prefer to pay by the project, even a managed hosting service with a version control buildout can make all changes to the website easier to implement.